Three Trends Boosting Service Productivity

 Good predictions about your customers’ likely behavior means you're ready to respond.
 Many websites already offer chat bots to interact with prospects.
 Artificial intelligence at your dealership can predict when customers are likely to engage by analyzing the speech patterns of digital phone calls and emails.
 It can accurately rank leads by compiling valuable data around page views, click paths and related web activity.

 Applications of AI and facial recognition will also find its way to the dealership.
 Imagine if your current CRM connected with security cameras and could identify customers as they arrived.
 You would know exactly who walked on the lot before anyone could remember their name.
-Even more valuable than a warm greeting, you're prepaired offer a great experience.
+Even more valuable than a warm greeting, you're always prepared to offer a great experience.

 #3: IoT (Internet of Things)